 2) How does the distribution and quantity of water (an increasingly scarce resource) affect biodiversity, processes that generate and maintain biodiversity, and what are the consequences of human freshwater use for biodiversity?
 This theme will link the institute with our expertise in the biological and physical sciences at the University of Wyoming.

 NOTE: Budget and Budget Justification: The committee will only consider a complete and well-justified itemized budget.
 Please thoroughly justify each category of your budget.
 For example Senior Personnel Salary/Wages/Benefits, Equipment, Travel, Expendables, Workshops, Student Stipends etc. Please include the sources and total of matching funds when applicable.
 There is no required format for the budget.
 Please include a 15% overhead.

 This program provides financial support for University of Wyoming undergraduate and graduate students conducting innovative and high-impact research projects that address important topics in biodiversity scholarship.
 The research proposals that are funded will be directly concerned with biological diversity, but not necessarily restricted to the natural sciences, and are for students' own independent research ideas.

-The Request for Proposals for 2017 is now open
+The Request for Proposals for 2017 is CLOSED

 © 2017 University of Wyoming Biodiversity Institute.